ERT – WASH Project Manager

 Workplace & Conditions

 Field based position in Juba, with regular travel to field locations across South Sudan.
+Working and living conditions may be very basic and require great resilience.

 Starting Date & Initial Contract Details